 The suggestion system 130 may provide suggestions for a given geographic location to one or more users.
-The suggestions may be indicative of a potential user activity at the given geographic location.
+The suggestions may be indicative of potential user activity at the given geographic location.
 For example, the suggestion may be for a fine dining establishment in downtown, for watching a sporting event at a sporting bar and grille, for a menu item at the sporting bar and grille, for a book reading and/or signing by a best-selling author at a bookstore, for a book sale at the bookstore, for an opera, for a musical performance, for an art exhibit, for a nearby park, for purchase of merchandise, for travel-related promotions, and so forth.
-In some implementations one or more of the suggestions may be provided at least in part based on rankings that are associated with the suggestions.
+In some implementations, one or more of the suggestions may be provided at least in part based on rankings that are associated with the suggestions.
 The ranking of one or more of the suggestions may be determined by the ranking system 140.
-In some implementations the ranking system 140 may adjust an existing ranking associated with a suggestion.
-In some implementations the ranking system 140 may initially determine a ranking for a suggestion.
+In some implementations, the ranking system 140 may adjust an existing ranking associated with a suggestion.
+In some implementations, the ranking system 140 may initially determine a ranking for a suggestion.

 I did write a post about a Google patent this past summer that offered Future Directions for Google Maps that told us about business recommendations showing up in search results that fit with this patent as something that Google could begin to offer.
 I also just wrote about a Social Where Next patent that provides suggestions of places to go for members of social groups.
 I could see Google checking to see if people from those groups followed those recommendations.